anbox-cloud/discourse-docs/explanation/ams.md

 Talking with AMS through HTTP requires a secure and trusted setup for communications, using TLS and [certificates](https://en.wikipedia.org/wiki/X.509).

-> **NOTE:** The AMC running on the same machine as AMS communicates with AMS through a socket, not through HTTP.
-Therefore, you do not need to worry about security certificates for local clients.
+[note type="information" status="Note"]The AMC running on the same machine as AMS communicates with AMS through a socket, not through HTTP.
+Therefore, you do not need to worry about security certificates for local clients.[/note]

 You can generate self-signed certificates or use certificates signed by a Certificate Authority.